 Now There's A New Generation Of Hawaii Chefs

 These days the next generation of local chefs are branching out and evolving Hawaii Regional Cuisine by adding their own signature.
 A few names to watch include Michelle and Wade Ueoka’s (formerly of Alan Wong’s) MW Restaurant in Honolulu where you’ll find pickled local beets with Big Island Goat Cheese or ahi poke with Hamakua mushrooms.

-Then there’s Ed Kenney’s restaurants, including Town and Mud Hen Water, located in Honolulu’s burgeoning foodie-centric Kaimuki neighborhood.
+Then there’s Ed Kenney’s restaurants, including Mud Hen Water, located in Honolulu’s burgeoning foodie-centric Kaimuki neighborhood.
 There, dishes feature greens and produce from Ma’o Organic Farms and beef from Kuahiwi Ranch, among others.

 And in the years that Hawaii Regional Cuisine has been doing its thing, evolving consumer tastes – the kind of tastes that wants to know where their food comes from and is interested in unique, local experiences (like the trips we curate around the world) – have helped to ensure that the focus on local eats will stick around.